top of page

 Childcare for children with disabilities?

 By law children with disabilities cannot be excluded from a child care center because of their disability.
 There are no child care centers specifically for children with disabilities, but children with disabilities are welcome at lots of centers in the city.
+Here's some tips for finding child care that can meet your child's needs.

 What will my child do during the summer?